kshirsagarpratik/Jenkins-GitLab-CI-CD-Service/README.md

 ### Creating Jenkins jobs

 We create a Jenkins job which is essentially the pipeline that will be executed when the job runs.
 We first create a dummy job through the UI and then extract it’s config.xml.
 We then modify the XML for every job and create a job for every GitLab repository through a loop.
-We are using the **“python-jenkins”** and **“python-gitlab”** packages in order to do so.
+We are using the `**python-jenkins**` and `**python-gitlab**` packages in order to do so.

 ### Structure of each Jenkins job